 - Semester credits – Semester credits transferred from other colleges are multiplied by 1.5 converting them to quarter credits.
 For example, 3.0 semester credits is converted to 4.5 quarter credits.
 Degree Audit will not check you off for completing a requirement that has a minimum credit rule because of the 0.5 credit difference.

 **A degree audit is unofficial and is intended for advising purposes only.
-Contact your advisor if you have any questions.
+Contact your Educational & Career Planner if you have any questions.
 Final approval of SPSCC degree and certificate completion resides with Enrollment Services.
-It is highly recommended that students utilize Degree Audit in collaboration with an advisor.
+It is highly recommended that students utilize Degree Audit in collaboration with an Educational & Career Planner.